-Zoi Roupakia is a PhD candidate in Engineering in the Machine Intelligence Laboratory and a Member of Lucy Cavendish College.
-She is a member of the Speech Research Group working under the supervision of Professor Mark Gales.
-She has a 5-year degree in Electrical and Computer Engineering from Aristotle University of Thessaloniki and an MPhil in Computer, Speech, Text and Internet Technology from University of Cambridge.
-For more information, here.
+Zoi Roupakia is a speech scientist and a Ph.D. candidate in Engineering in the Speech Research Group of the Machine Intelligence Laboratory in the University of Cambridge.
+She is working under the supervision of Professor Mark Gales.
+She holds an MPhil in Computer, Speech, Text and Internet Technology from the same university and a 5-year degree in Electrical and Computer Engineering from Aristotle University of Thessaloniki.

 - Large vocabulary continuous speech recognition